 Several factors reduce sperm motility.
 Exposure to heat (possibly through the presence of a varicocele) while sperm mature in the epididymis can damage sperm, hindering their mobility.
 Long periods of sexual inactivity can also adversely prevent motility.
 Studies have shown that poor motility is seen in the first ejaculate after a prolonged period of sexual inactivity, whereas sperm motility improves in the following ejaculate.

 Reproductive health care providers can perform several procedures to improve sperm motility:

-In vitro fertilization (IVF) combines sperm in a dish with several eggs taken from a woman's body.
-After several days, between 2 and 8 fertilized eggs are implanted in the woman's uterus to mature.
+- In vitro fertilization (IVF) combines sperm in a dish with several eggs taken from a woman's body.
+After several days, between two and eight fertilized eggs are implanted in the woman's uterus to mature.
 Success rates for IVF are around 23 percent.
 Multiple fertilizations are likely to occur, resulting in more than one live birth since several eggs can mature.

 These procedures have both low success rates and high costs (between $6,000.00 and $12,000.00 USD per procedure), which often are not reimbursable by insurance so it is wise to make sure insurance coverage options are known and understood.

 Several products on the market claim to increase sperm motility.
 Some purport to provide proteins or enzymes needed for sperm to become "healthy."
 While some products are currently being tested, no products have approval from the U.S. Food and Drug Administration (FDA) as of yet.

 It's a good idea for your sister and brother-in-law to be honest with themselves and with each other regarding what they want, before they talk with their reproductive health care provider.
 The provider then will be able to give them the most accurate information to answer questions while perhaps creating a new plan for having a baby, which may even include adoption.Alice!